 Comparing Concurrency Capabilities

-Concurrency is the ability to perform tow or more tasks simultaneously or allow two or more users access to a computing solutions.
+Concurrency is the ability to perform two or more tasks simultaneously or allow two or more users access to computing solutions.
 In a traditional 340B solution, fixed compute and storage resources limit concurrency.
-WIth cloud, however, compute and storage are not fixed.
+With the cloud, however, compute and storage are not fixed.
 Cloud optimized 340B architectures support concurrency in the following two ways:

-Dynamic distribution of data and additional compute resources makes it possible for multiple users to query the same data simultaneously wihtou degrading performance.
+Dynamic distribution of data and additional compute resources makes it possible for multiple users to query the same data simultaneously without degrading performance.

 Gauging 340B Software Performance

-One of the great promises of the Cloud based 340B software is the ability to have huge of amounts of resources available that you can pay for only when you need them.
-Look for a cloud based 340B solution that can optimize performance on demand and eliminates administrative effort to incorporate new resources.
+One of the great promises of the Cloud-based 340B software is the ability to have huge amounts of resources available that you can pay for only when you need them.
+Look for a cloud-based 340B solution that can optimize performance on demand and eliminates administrative effort to incorporate new resources.

 Accounting for Administration

-Traditional 340B softwares require a significant amount of the customer's time, effort and expertise.
-One or more 340B administrators must perform software patches and upgrades, data paritioning, workload management, statistics update and security management, backups, performance tuning, etc.,
+Traditional 340B software requires a significant amount of the customer’s time, effort, and expertise.
+One or more 340B administrators must perform software patches and upgrades, data partitioning, workload management, statistics update and security management, backups, performance tuning, etc.,

-A cloud based 340B solution should also make it easy to recover from errors or problems created by the loading process with features such rollback, recovery which enable simple access to previous versions of data.
+A cloud-based 340B solution should also make it easy to recover from errors or problems created by the loading process with features such as rollback, recovery which enable simple access to previous versions of data.